Posted on

 • Hand-wash when possible.
 Even though some stainless steel items say they’re dishwasher-safe, hand washing helps avoid discoloration.

-Maintaining cast iron is a little more labor-intensive— Cast iron without an enamel coating requires seasoning, a process in which oil is added and the pot or pan is exposed to heat.
-This creates a patina, a protective layer that is naturally non-stick.
+Maintaining cast iron is a little more labor-intensive— Cast iron without an enamel coating requires seasoning.
+In this process, you oil the pan and expose it to heat, creating a patina.
+This protective layer is naturally non-stick.

 Once the cast iron is seasoned, it will require occasional re-seasoning, especially if you cook acidic foods.
 (Acids strip seasoning.)
-Yet, cooking fatty, non-acidic foods will actually help build and maintain this layer!
+Yet, cooking fatty, non-acidic foods helps build and maintain this layer!

 • Avoid using harsh dish soap to clean your cast iron.
 Instead, scrub food debris with a brush and hot water.
-Coarse sea salt helps too.
-If you decide on using soap, opt for mild detergents only.
+Coarse sea salt helps, too.
+If you decide to use soap, opt for mild detergents only.

 • Never use the dishwasher.